 And yet, like so many people, my phone has become an extension of my hand, and I constantly check my notifications.
 Why?

 According to this article: dopamine.

-This smartphone-hand-involuntary-temptation, or SHIT, as it is commonly referred to in the scientific vernacular, is further discussed in a CBC Spark podcast.
+This smartphone-hand-involuntary-temptation, as it is commonly referred to in the scientific vernacular, is further discussed in a CBC Spark podcast.
 I think you’ll find both the article and the podcast interesting.
 Spark is consistently thought-provoking, and worth your time.